mindsdb/mindsdb/mindsdb/integrations/handlers/ollama_handler/README.md

 <Info>
 Here are the recommended system specifications:

-- A macOS machine, M1 chip or greater.
 - A working Ollama installation, as in point 3.
 - For 7B models, at least 8GB RAM is recommended.
 - For 13B models, at least 16GB RAM is recommended.